Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-equal-height-columns.md

 }
 ```

-We set the column to be a flex item as well, and state the direction should be a column (top to bottom).
+We also set the column to be a flex item and state the direction should be a column (top to bottom).

-Then we add a flex rule to the paragraph, stating it should grow and shrink 1 and the basis should be auto.
+Then we add a flex rule to the paragraph, stating it should grow and shrink 1, and the basis should be auto.

 This forces this element to take up whatever space is left in the column.